ScottLogic/iOS9-day-by-day/02-User-Interface-Testing/UserInterfaceTesting.md

 UI Testing has the ability to interface with your app through the Accessibility features that your app provides, which gives you a great solution to the different sized device problem, and provides you from having to rewrite your entire test suite if you rearrange some elements in your UI.
 Not only does it help with UI Testing, implementing Accessibility also gives you the added benefit of making your app available to disabled users.

 ###UI Recording
 Once you have set up your accessible UI, you'll want to create some UI tests.
 Writing UI tests can be time consuming, boring, and if you have a complicated UI, difficult!
 Thankfully in Xcode 7, Apple have introduced UI Recording, which allows you to create new, and expand existing tests.
 When turned on, code will automatically be generated when you interact with your app on the device or the simulator.
-Now that we have a good overview of how UI Testing fits together, it's time to have a go at using it!
+Now that we have a good overview of how UI Testing fits together, it is time to start using it!

 ##Creating UI Tests
 We're going to build a UI Testing suite using the new UI Testing tools to demonstrate how this works.
-The finished demo application is available at [GitHub](TODO) if you wish to follow along and see the result.
+The finished demo application is [available at GitHub](https://github.com/shinobicontrols/iOS9-day-by-day/tree/master/02-User-Interface-Testing) if you wish to follow along and see the result.

 ### Setup
 In Xcode 7, when you create a new project, you can choose whether to include UI Tests.
 This will set up a placeholder UI Test target for you with all of the configuration you need.